dhrubo55/personal-blog/content/posts/blue-green-deployment-using-dns.md

 #### Deploy a version of our application in a container (Blue) using `A` Record

 In order to make use of blue-green deployment via DNS we first need to deploy a running version of our software.
-We can deploy a single host or many and create a DNS Record pointing their IP addresses.
-This will let us access our service without needing to know the hosts IP addresses.
+We can deploy a single container or many and create a DNS Record pointing their IP addresses.
+This will let us access our service without needing to know the container IP addresses.